Whether your cruise takes you around the bay or the world, a nice wood stove with a character is essential for your marine experience.

 Marine stoves are made from non-corroding materials like stainless steel.
 Most will have two or more burners on the top to heat pots, and many have a burner in the oven for baking.
-Some have a broiler, with a flat burner on top of a broiler compartment so that you can enjoy broiled sandwiches, steaks, and other foods during the cruise.
+Some have a broiler with a flat burner on top of a broiler compartment to enjoy broiled sandwiches, steaks, and other foods during the cruise.
 Both power and sailboat stoves come with potholders, convenient for keeping the cookware where it belongs.

-Let’s take a closer look at the advantages of marine wood stoves offer.
+Let’s take a closer look at the advantages that marine wood stoves offer.

 Affordability: Compact-size burners deliver a proper amount of heat to cabins, small rooms, and even boats with low operating costs.

-Quick Heat: Compared to some ventilation systems that can take substantially longer to get entirely going, wood stoves heat up instantly.
-When installed in small cabins, it will get toasty warm in no time.
+Quick Heat: Compared to some ventilation systems that can take longer to get entirely going, wood stoves heat up instantly.
+When installed in small cabins, it will get toasty warm.

-Backup System: These appliances have got you covered even in the event of a power outage.
+Backup System: These appliances have got you covered even in a power outage.
 The backup system will keep you and your family warm.
-These stoves are also considered environment-friendly as they burn very cleanly and are an excellent choice for environmentally-conscious people.
+These stoves are also considered eco-friendly as they burn very cleanly and are an excellent choice for environmentally-conscious people.

 Ambiance: Small wood burners have a unique character to them.
 They supply a cozy, homely atmosphere that genuinely serves to attract people to your domain.
 There’s a reason there are so many pictures of these beauties on Pinterest.